-- 1.1 Embed, review and monitor progression maps across all areas of the curriculum - 1.2 Improvement of children's retention and ability to make links between concepts and ideas within the curriculum - 1.3 Improvement in children's ability to use technical and subject specific vocabulary confidently (regardless of ability) - 1.4 To ensure a broad and balanced curriculum driven by a balance of knowledge and skills - 1.5 To ensure that pupil voice is an embedded part of a highly effective monitoring, evaluation and review system - 1.6 To ensure and monitor a range of consistent formative and summative assessment to inform teaching in all subject areas
+- 1.3 Improvement of children's retention and ability to make links between concepts and ideas within the curriculum. - 1.4 Improvement in children's ability to use technical and subject specific vocabulary confidently (regardless of ability). - 1.5 To ensure a broad and balanced curriculum driven by the attainment and retention of knowledge. - 1.6 Improvement in children's ability to articulate their learning. - 1.7 Consistently using formative and summative assessment to inform teaching in all subject areas.